Salah times

-Salat times are prayer times when Muslims perform salat.
+Salah times are prayer times when Muslims perform salat.
 The term is primarily used for the five daily prayers including the Friday prayer, which takes the place of the Dhuhr prayer and must be performed in a group.
 Muslims believe the salah times were revealed by Allah to Muhammad.

 Prayer times are standard for Muslims in the world, especially the fard prayer times.
 They depend on the condition of the Sun and geography.
 There are varying opinions regarding the exact salah times, the schools of Islamic thought differing in minor details.
 All schools of thought agree that any given prayer cannot be performed before its stipulated time.

 Muslims pray a minimum of five times a day, with their fard (obligatory) prayers being known as Fajr (before dawn), Dhuhr (noon), Asr (late afternoon), Maghrib (at sunset), and Isha (nighttime), always facing towards the Kaaba.
 The direction of prayer is called the qibla; the early Muslims initially prayed in the direction of Jerusalem before this was changed to Mecca in 624 CE, about a year after Muhammad's migration to Medina.

 The timing of the five prayers are fixed intervals defined by daily astronomical phenomena.
 For example, the Maghrib prayer can be performed at any time after sunset and before the disappearance of the red twilight from the west.
 In a mosque, the muezzin broadcasts the call to prayer at the beginning of each interval.
 Because the start and end times for prayers are related to the solar diurnal motion, they vary throughout the year and depend on the local latitude and longitude when expressed in local time.
 (Note: For the day-to-day variation of the prayer times, see, for example, a prayer timetable for Banyuasin, Indonesia, for the month of Ramadan in 2012.)
 In modern times, various religious or scientific agencies in Muslim countries produce annual prayer timetables for each locality, and electronic clocks capable of calculating local prayer times have been created.
 In the past, some mosques employed astronomers called the muwaqqits who were responsible for regulating the prayer time using mathematical astronomy.